 Dave McCluskey tutors across a number of undergraduate and postgraduate programmes, teaching Journalism, Communication and Design students as well as Postgraduate Publishing students.
 He teaches on our Publishing in Production module in trimester 2 which includes our live projects.

-Dave is a knowledgeable and innovative tutor, whose particular expertise in industry-specific software – such as InDesign and QuarkXPress – provides Publishing students with the indepth and up-to-date skills demanded by the industry.
-Dave also runs design courses for industry professionals and has been involved in a wide range of consultancy and short course provision, such as the recent Intensive InDesign Workshop for members of Publishing Scotland.
+Dave is a knowledgeable and innovative tutor, whose particular expertise in industry-specific software – such as Adobe Creative Suite (InDesign) – provides our Publishing students with the indepth and up-to-date skills demanded by the industry.
+Dave also runs design courses for industry professionals and has been involved in a wide range of consultancy and short course provision, such as the an Intensive InDesign Workshop for members of Publishing Scotland.

 With a background in philosophy (London, Glasgow) and information (Strathclyde, Napier), he has been a visiting lecturer at the University of Zurich and a visiting fellow at Oxford, and is currently an external examiner at City University, London, and the Lincoln School of Journalism.
 He has published journal articles, reviews and encyclopedia entries, and is now also completing a second research monograph: “Towards a Normative Theory of the Information Society”.